 45 is the new 50 when it comes to colorectal cancer screening.

-According to the US Census Bureau, more than 22 million people are in the 45-49 age group now included in this recommendation.
+According to the US Census Bureau, more than 20 million people are in the 45-49 age group included in these recommendations.
 While most are considered to be at average risk, some may ultimately be identified as having a hereditary cancer syndrome.
-Without the guideline change, they would likely have been missed.

-As with any newly released guideline, primary care providers and GI specialists will be asking, "Will this affect my practice?" "...and, how?"
+As with any change in recommendations, primary care providers and GI specialists will be asking, "Will this affect my practice?" "...and, how?"

 Catching cancer early